AstroGamingFound/AstroGamingFound/README.md

 - 👋 Hi, I’m @AstroGamingFound
-- 👀 I’m interested in Coding, Python, C++, Java
+- 👀 I’m interested in Python, C++, Java, TypeScript, JavaScript, HTML, and CSS
 - 🌱 I’m currently learning nothing
-- 💞️ I’m looking to collaborate on Java and C++
+- 💞️ I’m looking to collaborate on Java, Python, C++, CSS, TypeScript, Javascript and HTML
-- 📫 How to reach me bijo3802@gmail.com
+- 📫 How to reach me: bijo3802@gmail.com

 <!---
 AstroGamingFound/AstroGamingFound is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.